 “I didn’t want my chest cracked open,” says Graves, “but nobody else was offering me an alternative.”

 So Graves sought out a better option, and he ultimately found it at the Heart Valve Center at NYU Langone Health.
 The center’s surgeons have been at the forefront of many pioneering treatments for valve disease.
-Among these is a noninvasive technique called transcatheter aortic valve replacement, or TAVR, widely used as an alternative for patients considered too frail to endure the rigors of open heart surgery and the months-long recovery.
+Among these is a nonsurgical technique called transcatheter aortic valve replacement, or TAVR, widely used as an alternative for patients considered too frail to endure the rigors of open heart surgery and the months-long recovery.

 Using live imaging as a guide, surgeons thread an artificial valve made of animal tissue and a metal mesh stent through a tiny puncture in the groin, up through the femoral artery, and into the heart.
 There, the device is deployed inside the old valve and expanded to restore normal blood flow.